 s galleries continue their mission of supporting their roster of artists, Sotheby's Gallery Network is pleased to support galleries in this collaborative new partnership.
-Twenty-one galleries are currently online showing a range and depth of contemporary art to suit all types of collecting passions.
-This week, six new galleries bring with them an exciting variety of works available now: CONNERSMITH, David Kordansky Gallery, Gray, Jessica Silverman, Marc Straus and Peter Freeman, Inc. Discover all they have to offer, catch up on the six galleries added last week, and visit Sotheby's Gallery Network to browse the full range of artworks available exclusively on Sothebys.com.
+Twenty-four galleries are currently online showing a range and depth of contemporary art to suit all types of collecting passions.
+This week, four new galleries bring with them an exciting variety of works available now: CONNERSMITH, Gray, Jessica Silverman and Marc Straus.
+Discover all they have to offer, catch up on the galleries added last week, and visit Sotheby's Gallery Network to browse the full range of artworks available exclusively on Sothebys.com.

 ounded in 1999, in Washington, DC, by Leigh Conner and Dr. Jamie Smith, CONNERSMITH specializes in Contemporary and Post-War Art.
 CONNERSMITH promotes art that contributes to important art-historical movements, with a particular focus on innovations in color-field abstraction.
 For two decades CONNERSMITH has encouraged vital new experimentation in abstract imaging presenting seminal work by renowned digital light artist Leo Villareal and supporting his installations at the National Gallery of Art, Washington, DC and the Smithsonian Institution’s Renwick Gallery.
 Digital innovations find context within the gallery’s historical color field exhibitions featuring works by Morris Louis, Kenneth Noland, Alma Thomas, Gene Davis, Howard Mehring, Thomas Downing, Sam Gilliam and Paul Reed.